wrandelshofer/FastDoubleParser/README.md

 mvn -DenableLongRunningTests=true test
 ```

 You can run additional tests with the following command.
+The purpose of these tests is to explore additional
+regions of the input and output spaces.

 ```
 mvn -DenableLongRunningTests=true test